-While Bedington - Black Oak, SENECA and AP South were in the list of constraints that were most frequently binding in the day-ahead market in the first nine months of 2015, interfaces did not bind as frequently in the day-ahead market in the first nine months of 2016.
+While Bedington - Black Oak, SENECA and AP South were in the list of constraints that were most frequently binding in the day-ahead market in 2015, interfaces did not bind as frequently in the day-ahead market in 2016.

-The Conastone - Northwest Line was the largest contributor to congestion costs in the first nine months of 2016.
-With \$87.3 million in total congestion costs, it accounted for 10.6 percent of the total PJM congestion costs in the first nine months of 2016.
+The Conastone - Northwest Line was the largest contributor to congestion costs in 2016.
+With \$115.5 million in total congestion costs, it accounted for 11.3 percent of the total PJM congestion costs in 2016.